What is Agile Project Management and why is it so popular?

 Many assume that Agile wouldn’t be suitable because it is only for software development.
 In reality, agile is branching out and finding its feet across industries.
 Digital media and marketing and increasingly finding a use for agile working methods to keep projects on budget and on time.

 Most students will study for the exam in a taught classroom setting or in independent online study.
-The classroom foundation course lasts 3 days while the practitioner part lasts a further day.
-The online course for the foundation course can be completed in 20 hours.
+The classroom foundation course lasts 3 days while the practitioner part lasts a further two days.
+The online course for the foundation course can be completed in around 10 hours and the practitioner takes an additional 15 hours to complete.

 What are the prerequisites?